u1f992/macskako/README.md

 ## License

 This project is licensed under [GPL-3.0](LICENSE), except that everything in the `example` directory is released under CC0.
-Additionally, the typesetting sample includes excerpts from 宮沢賢治『ポラーノの広場』 (which is effectively in the public domain in Japan due to the expiration of its copyright protection).
+Additionally, the typesetting sample includes excerpts from 宮沢賢治『ポラーノの広場』 which is effectively in the public domain in Japan due to the expiration of its copyright protection.